About the course

 Volunteering in the archive or for the institute's projects offers excellent training in the management of primary sources as well as archival practices.

 The Griffith Institute, as well as teaching rooms and staff offices, is located in a wing of the Sackler Library.
 This library houses the principal collection of books on Egyptology and Ancient Near Eastern Studies, and is one of the finest libraries for the subject in the world.
 The Sackler Library also includes general archaeology, Classical civilisation, and Western and Eastern art.

 A further vital University resource in Egyptology is the Ashmolean Museum.
 You will be strongly encouraged to make yourself familiar with the collections, both on display and in the stores.
 You may like to consider working with a specific category of material in the museum for a special field or dissertation.
 It may also be possible to gain museum work experience on a voluntary basis in the Department of Antiquities.
 Artefact classes for Egyptology undergraduates are held in the museum, and MPhil students are strongly encouraged to attend these where possible.
 Another Oxford museum with an Egyptian collection is the Pitt Rivers Museum.
 You may wish to explore the possibility of working with its collection, as well as those of other museums in the UK, such as the British Museum.

 As well as these facilities, you will also be able to use the Nizami Ganjavi Library at the Faculty of Asian and Middle Eastern Studies and the Bodleian Asian and Middle Eastern Collections.
-You will have access to the University's centrally provided electronic resources, the Faculty of Oriental Studies' IT Officer, and other bibliographic, archive or material sources as appropriate to the topic.
+You will have access to the University's centrally provided electronic resources, the Faculty of Asian and Middle Eastern Studies' IT Officer, and other bibliographic, archive or material sources as appropriate to the topic.
 There is a computing room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies, as well as a common room where tea and coffee are available and staff and students can meet.